Applied Mathematics Ph.D.

 |Advanced Solid-State Physics|

-and/or additional elective as approved by your adviser and program
+Additional elective as approved by your advisor and program.

 Students must pass a three part Ph.D. qualifying exam:

 - Oral or written exam in a specialization area